 - It inspires you to give out the best so you can have your name written among these authors.

 - It shapes your mind in the right direction.

 - Your level of reasoning becomes different from others and you start acting differently.

 - You’re exposed to a different style of writing and tones.

 - The benefits are just endless.

 And good to know that the internet and smartphones have made it more than easy to have unlimited books read on the go.
-Now you can have your favorites books read wherever, whenever, and however, you want it.
+Now you can have your favorite books read wherever, whenever, and however, you want them.